Russian rouble steadies on eve of central bank rate decision

-The rouble has been under pressure from cheapening oil, a major source of income for Russia, but the tax period has so far allowed it to withstand external pressure quite successfully, said Otkritie Research analyst Andrei Kochetkov in a note.
+The rouble has been under pressure from cheapening oil, a major source of income for Russia, but the tax period has so far allowed it to withstand external pressure, said Otkritie Research analyst Andrei Kochetkov in a note.

 Month-end tax payments that usually lead exporters to convert foreign currency revenue to meet local liabilities are putting a floor under the rouble.
 Those taxes are due on April 28.

-Brent crude oil LCOc1, a global benchmark for Russia's main export, was up 0.5% at $78.1 a barrel, marginally up from a near one-month low hit in the previous session.
+Brent crude oil LCOc1, a global benchmark for Russia's main export, was up 0.1% at $77.75 a barrel, just off a one-month low hit in the previous session.

 Oil prices dropped almost 4% on Wednesday, extending sharp losses from the previous session, driven by fears of a U.S. recession and an increase in Russian oil exports which dulled the impact of OPEC production cuts.